The Dream Builder's Blueprint

 © Tarrice Love

 Alice Faye Duncan is the author of multiple children’s books, including Memphis, Martin, and the Mountaintop, which received a 2019 Coretta Scott King Illustrator Honor and five starred reviews, and Just Like Mama, which was nominated for the NAACP Image Award.
 Her most recent books include Opal Lee and What it Means to Be Free, Evicted!, and Yellow Dog Blues.
 She lives in Memphis, Tennessee.
-Visit alicefayeduncan.com.
+Visit alicefayeduncan.com for more information.
 View titles by Alice Faye Duncan

 About

-Dr. King's words are creatively interpreted in this nonfiction picture book written by acclaimed author Alice Faye Duncan, accompanied by gorgeous artwork by E. B. Lewis.
+This riveting found poem for kids based on Martin Luther King Jr.’s “Street Sweeper” speech is creatively interpreted in this nonfiction picture book written by acclaimed author Alice Faye Duncan, accompanied by gorgeous artwork by award-winning illustrator E. B. Lewis.

 In a speech delivered in 1967, Dr. Martin Luther King Jr. provided his young audience with life lessons: